-At Weaver Transmission Service, Inc in Richmond, VA, we proudly employ ATRA members for all your transmission needs.
-ATRA certified transmission specialists have the knowledge and ability to service and repair your transmission, whatever the problem may be.
+At Weaver Transmission Service, Inc in Richmond we are proud to be ATRA Members with trained certified transmission specialists with the knowledge and ability to service and repair your transmission, whatever the problem.
 ATRA’s strict standards mean as members, we are held to a higher standard of not only fair pricing but also moral treatment and polite service, in addition to quality maintenance and repair.
-For over six decades, ATRA has provided consumers with peace of mind, providing them with mechanics customers know they can trust.
+For over six decades, ATRA has provided consumers with peace of mind, providing them with mechanics that our customers in Richmond know they can trust.

-Once upon a time cars were simple: If the transmission didn’t shift right, you probably had a transmission problem.
+We know that at one time cars were simple: If the transmission didn’t shift right, you probably had a transmission problem.
 You took your car to the transmission shop and they fixed it.
 Simple, right?
 As with most stories that begin this way, times have changed.
-Today, when your car’s transmission isn’t shifting right, well, it could be the transmission, but there’s just as good a chance that it’s something else… something seemingly unrelated to the transmission.
+Today, when your car’s transmission isn’t shifting right, well, it could be the transmission, but there’s a good chance that it’s something else… something seemingly unrelated to the transmission.
 Now, we use diagnostic equipment to see if it is indeed the transmission or something else in combination with our experience and training which is why our Richmond drivers know and trust us here at Weaver Transmission Service, Inc .

-For example: You’re driving down the highway.
-The converter clutch locks up, right on time.
+Example.
+You’re driving down the highway and the converter clutch locks up, right on time.
 Then, suddenly, the car begins to lurch and buck.
 Bad converter clutch, right?
 Maybe.
 Maybe not.
 It could also be a problem in the converter clutch solenoid or the solenoid control circuit, opening and closing erratically.
 Then again, you could have a bad spark plug.

-It’s also another reason why it’s so important to let the shop know exactly what you’re experiencing, without trying to diagnose the problem yourself.
+It’s also another reason why it’s so important to let our shop know exactly what you’re experiencing, without trying to diagnose the problem yourself.
 If you brought that car into the shop and asked for a transmission repair, you might have found yourself paying for work you didn’t really need.
-Because if the technician doesn’t know there’s a problem, he won’t be able to diagnose it for you.
+Because if we don't know there’s a problem, we will not be able to diagnose it for you.

 THE ATRA CODE OF ETHICS AND MEMBER PLEDGE for Rebuilder Members of the Automatic Transmission Rebuilders Association

-As members of ATRA, we pledge to ourselves and to each other to diagnose transmission problems for customers and for each other in an expert and honest manner, and to state that the removal of a transmission from a vehicle in correction of its problems is necessary, only when this is the case.
+As members of ATRA, we, Weaver Transmission Service, Inc , pledge to ourselves and to each other to diagnose transmission problems for customers and for each other in an expert and honest manner and to state that the removal of a transmission from a vehicle in correction of its problems is necessary, only when this is the case.

-• We further pledge to provide prompt and courteous in-car diagnosis on behalf of customers of other member shops free of charge (Members may assess a charge up to one (1) hour of diagnostic time for electronic testing and scanning based on the current Golden Rule rate provided the charge is agreed to in advance by the warranting Member).
+• We pledge to provide a prompt and courteous in-car diagnosis on behalf of customers of other member shops free of charge

-• We further pledge to act with integrity, and to speak at all times in a responsible manner, and in all ways to adhere to the concept of the Golden Rule in our dealings with the motoring public and with our competitors of industry.
+• We pledge to act with integrity and to speak at all times in a responsible manner, and in all ways to adhere to the concept of the Golden Rule in our dealings with the motoring public and with our competitors of industry.

-• We further pledge ourselves to the promotion and improvement of the automatic transmission service and repair industry through maintaining the highest standards for parts and workmanship quality at our places of business.
+• We pledge ourselves to the promotion and improvement of the automatic transmission service and repair industry through maintaining the highest standards for parts and workmanship quality.

-• We further pledge ourselves to the continual training and retraining of ourselves and our employees, in order to keep abreast of the constant changes in the state of the art of our industry.
+• We pledge ourselves to the continual training and retraining of ourselves and our employees, to keep abreast of the constant changes in the state of the art of our industry.